-If you filed an appeal and received a letter from us telling you that we did not change our decision, or you never received a letter telling you of our decision and it has been past 30 days, you can:

-- Ask for a State Hearing from the Department of Social Services (DSS), and a judge will review your case - Ask for an Independent Medical Review (IMR) from DMHC and an outside reviewer who is not part of Kaiser Permanente will review your case

-You will not have to pay for a State Hearing or an IMR.
+If you filed an appeal and received a letter from us telling you that we did not change our decision, or you never received a letter telling you of our decision and it has been past 30 days, you can ask for a State Hearing from the Department of Social Services (DSS).
+A judge will review your case.
+You will not have to pay for a State Fair Hearing.
+The sections below will provide you with more information on how to ask for a State Fair